 Salmon seine, gillnet and Area H (fishes in inside waters in southern BC) are not permitted to retain chinook and must use selective fishing practices (including revival boxes) to release chinook with the least possible harm during fisheries for other species (primarily sockeye, pink and chum). chinook retention is only permitted in areas where impacts on Fraser River chinook are not expected (e.g., WCVI terminal fisheries).

 Why is there an 80cm maximum size limit for recreational fisheries?

 A maximum size limit is a management tool to protect the largest spawners from harvest.
-For 2020, the 80cm maximum size limit for Chinook salmon has been put in place to protect the largest Fraser River Chinook spawners, which are typically Age 5.
-According to spawning ground samples from the Chilko River system, approximately 80% of Age 5 spawners would be protected by the maximum size limit.
-(The proportion of Fraser Summer 52 Chinook of any age over 80cm is about 40% based on marine recreational fishery DNA samples with paired length data).
+An 80 cm maximum size limit for chinook salmon has been put in place to protect the largest Fraser River Chinook spawners, which are typically Age 5.
+According to spawning ground samples from the Chilko River system, approximately 80% of Age 5 spawners would be protected by this maximum size limit.

-A higher proportion of these larger Chinook tend to be female and these larger females carry more eggs.
-They may also have higher effective spawning success in the face of migration challenges due to the Big Bar landslide and increased climate and habitat stressors.
+A higher proportion of these larger chinook tend to be female and these larger females carry more eggs.
+A larger body size may also provide advantages with overall spawning success, especially in the face of migration challenges due to the Big Bar landslide and increased climate and habitat stressors.

 First Nations food, social and ceremonial (FSC) fisheries